IanoNjuguna/Python/README.md

 Python is a high-level^[6], interpreted^[7], general-purpose^[8] programming language and its design philosophy emphasizes code readability with the use of significant indentation^[9].

 In some programming languages, indentation in code is for code readability purposes but in Python, indentation is used to indicate a block of code.
-For instance:

-* if 6 > 4:
-    ```print("Six is greater than four.")```

 Its core philosophy as summarized in the document ```The Zen of Python```^[10], includes aphorisms such as: